jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ### Extra considerations

-Whilst using a native button is a great start, there are other things to consider.
+Whilst using a native button is a great start, there can be other things to consider.
 Does your button have a suitable accessible name?
 If the buttons purpose it to take the user to another page, should it actually be a link?

 - Suitable button text (make sure it has an accessible name) - TODO: Link needed
 - [Links, Buttons, Submits, and Divs, Oh Hell](https://adrianroselli.com/2016/01/links-buttons-submits-and-divs-oh-hell.html) - Adrian Roselli